RezendeComZ/customCards/README.md

 # CustomCards

-Only reads a text file, line by line and show on cards.
+Reads a text file (phrases.txt) line by line and displays the sentences on cards.
+Separating by groups or not

 Avaliable for tests [here](https://rezendecomz.github.io/customCards/).